Hox gene: Classification of Hox proteins

 Proteins with a high degree of sequence similarity are also generally assumed to exhibit a high degree of functional similarity, i.e. Hox proteins with identical homeodomains are assumed to have identical DNA-binding properties (unless additional sequences are known to influence DNA-binding).
+To identify the set of proteins between two different species that are most likely to be most similar in function, classification schemes are used.